docs

 2026 Denial-Rate Benchmark by Specialty

-Public denial-rate benchmark synthesizing MGMA, Experian, HFMA, and MDaudit data.
-Initial denial rates by specialty, top CARC codes by category, Medicare Advantage variance, and what above-benchmark denial rates signal.
+A denial-rate benchmark from MGMA, Experian, HFMA, and MDaudit: initial denial rates by specialty, top CARC categories, and Medicare Advantage variance.

 Short answer